Hookan/WebCraft/README.md

     side="BOTH" # We will provide some APIs for server in the future.
 ```

-Then you can use WebCraft API in your mod.
+Finally you can use WebCraft API in your mod.

 ```java
 WebScreen screen = new WebScreen(new StringTextComponent("MyGui"));